C-N-G/swtc-site/vault/Characteristics/Adaptable.md

 name: Adaptable
 flavour: Placeholder Flavour
 ability: |
   Once per game, during the night, you may choose any not in-play characteristic, you become that characteristic.
-If that characteristic is in-play, you don’t change characteristic but think you do.
+If that characteristic is in-play, you become confused about being that characteristic.
 orderType: char_converts_self
 reminders:
   - - 🔄